 The SEC's settled order as to Brixmor finds that the company violated the antifraud provision of the federal securities laws and Rule 100(b) of Regulation G, and filed false and misleading annual, quarterly, and current reports with the SEC.
 Without admitting or denying the allegations, the company agreed to pay a $7 million penalty and comply with certain undertakings, including retaining an independent consultant to review and assess controls relating to the calculation and presentation of non-GAAP measures including SP NOI.

-In a parallel action, the U.S. Attorney's Office for the Southern District of New York today announced criminal charges against Carroll, Pappagallo, Splain and Mortimer.
-Splain and Mortimer have pled guilty to those charges.
+In a parallel action, the U.S. Attorney's Office for the Southern District of New York today announced criminal charges against Carroll, Pappagallo, Splain, and Mortimer.
+Splain and Mortimer have pleaded guilty to those charges.